jasontjz/b2b_portal/README.md

 https://miro.com/app/board/o9J_l1NQXLE=/

-The app initially starts with a 'home' page that contains links to a contact page, and invites the user to log in.
+The app initially starts with a 'home' page that contains links to a contact page, and also invites the user to log in or sign up.
 Any other pages besides the home and contact page are inaccessible by non-registered viwers or non-users.
-Should a non-user attempt to type in even the correct URL to view products, he or she will be blocked and shown an error message.
+Should a non-user attempt to type in even the correct URL to access products, he or she will be blocked and shown an error message.

 Upon logging in, a registered user is able to browse all the products on offer and make their purchase.
 They can view all the necessary information of each product ie: photos, technical information, price, stock, etc.